lwasser/lwasser.github.io/hugo_site/content/blog/2025/2025-09-05-reproducibility-python-environments.md

 This is how you lose people.
 Not because the science is too hard.
 Not because they lack aptitude.
 But because the **infrastructure fails them before they write a single line of code**.

+This friction isn't new to data-intensive science.
+I had similar experiences trying to use GIS on public computer labs with students years ago.
+Software and tool installation is a **reproducibility crisis in disguise**.

 ## My crash course in Python's fragmentation

 ### R came with a safety net

-When I worked at NEON building their data skills program, I started with R. It just worked *out of the box*.
+When I worked at NEON building their data skills program, I started building lessons and training materials with R. It was what the ecology community was using at the time AND, it just worked *out of the box*.

 *(Does anyone actually put software in boxes anymore?)*